Maple, peanut butter and granola make these peanut butter overnight oats a quick and delicious breakfast. This recipe is vegan and gluten free.

 Is this Overnight Oats Recipe Gluten Free?

-The answer is yes but you have to purchase oats and granola that are certified gluten free.
+The answer is yes but you have to purchase oats and granola that are labeled gluten free.

 This recipe is also vegan if you use vegan granola.
 I used Purely Elizabeth Vanilla Almond Butter granola because it's gluten free, vegan and incredibly delicious.